intel/vscode-sample-browser/README.md

-# Intel<sup>®</sup> oneAPI Sample Browser for Visual Studio Code
+# Sample Browser for Intel<sup>®</sup> oneAPI Toolkits

-A simple extension for viewing code samples availible for Intel oneAPI.
+A simple extension for viewing code samples availible for Intel oneAPI toolkits.
 Leverages cross platform `oneapi-cli` to get the sample index and contents.

 ![Gif of the extenison in action](demo.gif)

 ## Functionality

-* View availible samples in Intel oneAPI, and lets you download them.
+* View availible samples from Intel oneAPI toolkits, and lets you download them.
 * Check dependecies are installed for a sample.

-## Where to find Intel oneAPI tools.
+## Where to find Intel oneAPI toolkits.

 This extension does not provide any of the tools that may be required to compile/run the sample.